Specialist Fields

 gold circle

-We assist businesses in all areas of Content Law
+We assist businesses in all areas of Content & Media Law

-Our Content Law team assists content creators, content collectors and content distributors with legal issues arising in the internet, social media, multimedia, film, music, television and telecommunications spaces.
+Our Media and Content Law team assists content creators, content collectors and content distributors with legal issues arising online and in social media, multimedia, film, music, television and telecommunications spaces.

 We provide strategic advice across all aspects of intellectual property law, ensuring continued protection and commercialisation, as well as advice on general commercial aspects.

-Our internet and social media services include drafting and reviewing agreements for website development, content licensing, end user licensing, terms of use, mobile applications, social media policies, brand ambassador agreements and all manner of other typical documents.
+Our Media and Content Law services include drafting and reviewing agreements for website development, content licensing, end user licensing, terms of use, mobile applications, social media policies, brand ambassador or influencer agreements and all manner of other typical documents.

 In particular, we assist clients:

-• Gathering content – whether engaging talent or gathering other third party content – by drafting influencer agreements, brand ambassador agreements, license agreements, or obtaining product, performer or location releases;
+• Gathering content – whether engaging talent or gathering other third party content – by drafting licence agreements, influencer agreements, brand ambassador agreements, or obtaining product, performer or location releases.

 caveat legal panel attorney nick b